lkimwilu/lkimwilu/README.md

 - 🖥️ Frontend Development using React or Vue
 - 🛠️ Backend Development with Node.js and Express
-- 📱 Mobile Applications with React Native
+- 📱 Mobile Applications with React Native or Flutter
 - ☁️ Cloud Solutions and DevOps Practices

 ## 📫 How to Reach Me